Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 ### Significance of ACF and PACF

-- statsmodels were used to get the ACF and PACF plots.
+- The `statsmodels` were used to get the ACF and PACF plots.
-- Below is the program coded in for loop so that it could generate ACF and PACF plots for all the warehouses.
+- Below is the program coded in `for` loop so that it could generate ACF and PACF plots for all the warehouses.

 ```
 from statsmodels.graphics.tsaplots import plot_acf